scottslowe/weblog/content/post/2019-07-12-calculating-ca-certificate-hash-for-kubeadm.md

 If you have any questions, don't hesitate [to reach out to me on Twitter][link-7].
 Thanks!

+**UPDATE:** Apparently, I overlooked a portion of [the official documentation for `kubeadm join`][link-3], which _does_ provide a mechanism for using `openssl` to calculate the CA cert hash.
+I checked the documentation back to version 1.15, and the information is there.
+(No idea how I missed this!)
+See the section titled "Token-based discovery with CA pinning" for another `openssl` command you can use to calculate the CA cert hash.
+Thanks to Dan Webster for pointing this out!

 [link-1]: https://kubernetes.io/
 [link-2]: https://gist.github.com/randomvariable/e4c43f89afec52fec0dbef6c08621249
 [link-3]: https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-join/